Classification and stability of positive solutions to the NLS equation on the $\mathcal{T}$-metric graph: Ground State Solutions

 \section{Ground State Solutions}

 In this section, we are concerned with existence and uniqueness of action ground states and in proving that, in general, action ground states are not energy ground states.
 We prove Theorem \ref{thm:existence_uniqueness_action} in Section \ref{sec:groundStates1} and Theorem \ref{Theo2.Main} in Section \ref{sec:groundStates2}.
-Then, we present numerical simulations in Section \ref{sec:groundStates3} the energy ground state uniqueness conjecture.
+Another topic of this section is the uniqueness of energy ground states in the $L^2$ subcritical regime.
+In Section \ref{sec:groundStates3} we prove Theorem \ref{TheoMain5.NonUniquenessEGS} and we present numerical simulations supporting Conjecture \ref{EGSUniquenessConjecture}.